How to Make Butter in a Jar

 Four batches in 16 oz jars.

-Flavored Butter: You can add all sorts of different flavorings to butter such as lemon, orange, honey, maple, and garlic.
-See my instructions for all kinds of flavored butter.
+You can add all sorts of different flavorings to butter such as lemon, orange, honey, maple, and garlic.
+Add a small teaspoonful at a time and taste.

-Molded Butter: Or you can mold the fresh butter into silicone molds to make different shapes.
+Make a fancy tray of molded butter for your next party.
 Silicone ice trays come in all sorts of fun shapes: hearts, pumpkins, flowers, butterflies and even Legos.
 Here is how to mold butter in them:

 - Pat your butter into the mold with a knife.

-- Push down on the butter to get out air holes, then use a knife to smooth off the top.
+- Push down to get out air holes, then use a knife to smooth off the top.

 - Put the mold in the refrigerator for about 30 minutes, or if you need the molded butter faster, put it in the freezer until firm, about 5 minutes.

 - Turn the mold over onto a place and push the top of the mold.
-If it is chilled, the butter pops right out.
+If it is chilled, it pops right out.

 - Serve right away, or put in a container in the refrigerator until the party!

 I'm not sure when I first started making butter in a jar with kids, but I know that I have to do it every year for my own children.
-What I love about this activity is that you are able to use the process of making butter in a jar to explain:
+What I love about this activity is that you are able to use it to explain: